foliant-docs/foliantcontrib.elasticsearch/README.md

 :   If set to `true`, the preprocessor applies only to the files that are mentioned in the `chapters` section of the project config.
 Otherwise, the preprocessor applies to all of the files of the project.

 `url_transform`
-:   List of rules to transform local paths of source Markdown files into URLs of target pages.
+:   Sequence of rules to transform local paths of source Markdown files into URLs of target pages.
 Each rule should be a dictionary.
 Its data is passed to the [`re.sub()` method](https://docs.python.org/3/library/re.html#re.sub): key as the `pattern` argument, and value as the `repl` argument.
-The local path to the source Markdown file relative to the temporary working directory is passed as the `string` argument.
+The local path (possibly previously transformed) to the source Markdown file relative to the temporary working directory is passed as the `string` argument.
 The default value of the `url_transform` option is designed to be used to build static websites with MkDocs backend.

 `targets`
 :   Allowed targets for the preprocessor.
 If not specified (by default), the preprocessor applies to all targets.